cdreetz/chatan/docs/source/evaluators.rst

 Comparing variations
 --------------------
-Evaluate multiple columns—useful for comparing different prompts or models.
+Evaluate multiple columns at once to compare prompts or models.

 .. code-block:: python